eugenekoran/film-project/README.md

 [![img](img/Main.png)](www.visuallyreasoningai.com)

-Motivation for this project was the fact that neural networks are pretty good at recognizing objects, they can really distinguish cats from dogs, but what we really want them to do is to understand visual information and be able to reason about it.
+Motivation for this project was the fact that neural networks are pretty good at recognizing objects, they can really distinguish cats from dogs, but what we really want them to do is to understand visual information and to be able to reason about it.

 Look at this picture.